recommenders-team/recommenders/SETUP.md

 conda update anaconda        # use 'conda install anaconda' if the package is not installed
 ```

 There are different ways one may use the recommenders utilities.
 The most convenient one is probably by installing the `ms-recommenders` package from [PyPI](https://pypi.org).
-Another option is to install from a local copy of the code.
 For instructions on how to do these, see [this guide](reco_utils/README.md).

 An alternative is to run all the recommender utilities directly from a local copy of the source code.
 This requires installing all the necessary dependencies from Anaconda and PyPI.
 For instructions on how to do this, see [this guide](conda.md)